Fatal Accident Claims

 - Pain, Suffering and Loss of Amenity

-If the person who died had survived they may have had a claim for compensation for any period in which they suffered pain or restrictions on what they could do.
+If the person who died survived for a period of time following the accident, they may have had a compensation claim for the pain suffered or the restrictions on what they could do.
 The claim for this compensation can form part of the person’s estate.

 - Financial Losses